Bold Economic Advocacy (BE A) Change Project

 Independence Project (NNEDV) - Credit Repair through Micro Loans

 The Independence Project, a credit building program of The National Network to End Domestic Violence (NNEDV), was established in partnership with Verizon and with seed funding from Thirty-One Gifts, and is supported in part by generous funding from The Allstate Foundation.
 Through the Independence Project, advocates and local domestic violence programs across the nation can support survivors of domestic violence in improving their credit scores through micro-lending.
+Visit their website for more info.

 - Survivors and Taxes - Frequently Asked Questions (Apr.
 2020)